 An example of a great storytelling ad is the one below from Odigo Travel.
 I love how it promoted an article from the advertiser’s page without any form of hard-sell whatsoever.

 Questions have always worked well across most social channels.
-The same applies for Facebook ads, especially if the questions are targeted like in the example below.
+The same applies for Facebook ads, especially if the questions are targeted like in the example below from General Assembly.

 Source of image

 I know I know.
 We have all heard that old ad-age (pun intended) that less is best when it comes to Facebook copy.